pangpang20/gaussdb-python/docs/api/index.rst

-Psycopg 3 API
+gaussdb API
 =============

 .. _api:

-This sections is a reference for all the public objects exposed by the `psycopg` module.
+This sections is a reference for all the public objects exposed by the `gaussdb` module.
 For a more conceptual description you can take a look at :ref:`basic` and :ref:`advanced`.

 .. toctree::